losandes/hilaryjs/README.md

 myHilaryModule.go();
 ```

-If you need access to the container or its parent, when resolving many, there are key names for that:
+If you need access to the container or its parent, there are key names for that:

 ```JavaScript
 var modules = hilary.resolve('hilary::container'),